History of Bruce Willis in Timeline

 2021: Worst Bruce Willis Performance in a 2021 Movie

-In 2021, The Golden Raspberry Awards created a dedicated category, the Worst Bruce Willis Performance in a 2021 Movie, for Willis's roles in eight films released that year, due to his many low-budget films.
+In 2021, The Golden Raspberry Awards created a dedicated category, Worst Bruce Willis Performance in a 2021 Movie, for Willis's roles in eight films released that year, acknowledging the decline in his performance in low-budget films.

 2021: Difficulties on set of Out of Death